Home improvement

-The concept of home improvement, home renovation, or remodeling is the process of renovating or making additions to one's home.
+Home improvement is the process of renovating, making improvements or making additions to one's home.
 Home improvement can consist of projects that upgrade an existing home interior (such as electrical and plumbing), exterior (masonry, concrete, siding, roofing) or other improvements to the property (i.e. garden work or garage maintenance/additions).
 Home improvement projects can be carried out for a number of different reasons; personal preference and comfort, maintenance or repair work, making a home bigger by adding rooms/spaces, as a means of saving energy, or to improve safety.

 Types of home improvement

 While "home improvement" often refers to building projects that alter the structure of an existing home, it can also include improvements to lawns, gardens, and outdoor structures, such as gazebos and garages.
 It also encompasses maintenance, repair, and general servicing tasks.
 Home improvement projects generally have one or more of the following goals: